Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

   Max: no I did, during the fight(geting blood) / I did it using the right vibration frequency

-  Aarock: This must be the(tech lost to time) lost technology from thousands of years ago Xenos was telling.
-Haha who Cybervators really are a cancer(find new word) to the world
+  Aarock: This must be the(tech lost to time) lost technology Xenos was telling.
+Haha who knew Cybervators really are a cancer(find new word) to the world

 - Max and Jax has their first match without Kyshumu who used to do most if not all of the heavy lifting for ReNet.
-This leaves them at a disadvantage as their oppenet is experinced.
-Ace/Alex/Spike points this out while in the midst of combat explain the pitfals created by Kyshumu doing everything for them to a fault.
+This leaves them at a disadvantage as their opponent is experienced.
+Ace/Alex/Spike points this out while in the midst of combat explain the pitfalls created by Kyshumu doing everything for them to a fault.

   Ace/Alex switchs places with Harmony who is known to be a brutally violent when losing control.
 Harmony goes berserk injures Jax so that they maybe are forced to forfeit.